oklev/Creami-Cookbook/Recipes/Peach Ice Cream.md

 #### Rating

-#onestar out of 5 stars
+#threestar out of 5 stars

 #### Comments

-Zero stars; terrible; artificial flavor persists, but now it's also much too powdery
+Still needs some work but it's passable!
+The protein powder was the culprit for the artificial taste, apparently.
+The peach flavor is still not very strong.
+Next time I may try with peach flavored yogurt or adding peach juice or something.